-The entire uniform law also would not be suitable for statutory enactment in New Jersey because of Winberry v.
-Salisbury concerns.
-Thus, drafting is further limited to those provisions that do not impose or interfere with matters of court procedure.
-And those sections of the act which the ULC Drafting Committee suggests should be enacted by judicial rule rather than by legislation are not included in the proposed act.
-They are section 6 (Proceedings pending before tribunal, status report), section 7 (Emergency orders), section 8 (Approval of agreement by tribunal), section 9 (Disqualification of collaborative lawyer and lawyers in associated law firm), section 10 (Low income parties), and section 11 (Governmental entity as party).
+Sections of the uniform act which the ULC Drafting Committee suggested should be enacted by judicial rule rather than by legislation are not included in the proposed act.
+Those sections are: Section 6 (Proceedings pending before tribunal, status report), Section 7 (Emergency orders), Section 8 (Approval of agreement by tribunal), Section 9 (Disqualification of collaborative lawyer and lawyers in associated law firm), Section 10 (Low income parties), and Section 11 (Governmental entity as party).